Pay via check or card online:

 Note: please do NOT mail payments to our Johnson office.

 VEC members may choose to pay monthly electric bills on a fixed budget payment plan.
-This allows members to spread their projected electric bill payments over a 12-month period, adding predictability for household budgeting.
+This allows members to spread their projected electric bill payments over a 12-month period, adding predictability for budgeting.

 Under budget billing, VEC calculates members' monthly payments amount based on the average of your previous 12 months’ bills.
 In the first budget year, VEC reviews the member's account part way through the year to ensure that projected usage is in line with actual usage and adjusts the monthly budget amount if necessary.
 At the end of the plan year, VEC reconciles the member's account.